jpetazzo/intro-to-docker/slides/Container_Network_Model/Body.md

   * In Engine 1.10: one container will be selected and only its IP address will be returned when resolving the network alias.
   * In Engine 1.11: when resolving the network alias, the DNS reply includes the IP addresses of all containers with this network alias.
     This allows crude load balancing across multiple containers (but is not a substitute for a real load balancer).
+  * In Engine 1.12: enabling *Swarm Mode* gives access to clustering features, including an advanced load balancer using Linux IPVS.
 * Creation of networks and network aliases is generally automated with tools like Compose (covered in a few chapters).

 <!SLIDE printonly>